Sarah-chu/Classification-Hate_Speech_Detection/README.md

 This project is written in ***R***.
 For quick summary, please refer to our [powerpoint](https://drive.google.com/file/d/1NjQW8-6npV46wZWZ2HJn95Wjg5RiJ6wQ/view?usp=sharing).

+## Executive Summary :
+- Age, BMI , smoker, no.of children and regions are related to the medical insurance charges.
+- Age, BMI and no. of children are **positively related** to the charges.
+- Smokers are charged higher than non-smokers.
+- Northeast Region charges the highest, the charges would be lower in other three regions.
+- The insurance company can charge their clients based on age, bmi, smoking habit, no. of children and regions.

 ## Dataset :
 This dataset is provided in the book "Machine Learning with R" which can be found on [Github](https://github.com/stedy/Machine-Learning-with-R-datasets) or [Kaggle](https://www.kaggle.com/mirichoi0218/insurance).
 The data contains medical information and costs billed by health insurance companies.
 It contains 1338 rows of data and the following columns: